You can search this SPD section by section or click here to create a single searchable document.

 If you cannot find a Network Provider (network deficiency)

 Sometimes you may have difficulty finding a network provider in your area that is available when you need care.
-If an Aetna Choice® POS II network provider is not available for medical/surgical services, call Aetna Member Services for information on the Plan's alternate network deficiency benefit.
-If Aetna confirms a network provider is not available for the medical/surgical services you need, they will authorize use of a designated non-network provider for your care.
+If an Aetna Choice® POS II network provider is not available for medical, surgical, mental health and substance use disorder services, call Aetna Member Services for information on the Plan's alternate network deficiency benefit.
+If Aetna confirms a network provider is not available for the services you need, they will authorize use of a designated non-network provider for your care.

-If you live outside a POS II network area (out-of-network area benefits)
+If you live outside a Aetna POS II network area (out-of-network area benefits)

 If you live outside a designated POS II network area, benefits for covered services are paid at the out-of-network area benefit level.